Polydile/dile-components/docs/crud/crud-update.md

 - **relatedId**: String, the id of the record you want to edit in the resource.
 - **actionLabel**: String, the text of the form submission button.
 - **loadOnInit**: Boolean, if true the record data is loaded into the form on the component initialization.
-- **formTemplate**: Object, the template with the component that acts as the form for the record to be updated.
+- **formTemplate**: Object, a function that returns a template.
+That template usually has the component that acts as the form for the record to be updated.
 The component must have an identifier (id attribute), typically "updateform".
 - **buttonSmall**: Boolean, indicates whether a small button is desired for the form submission button.
 - **apiConfig**: Object, an API configuration object (see the [API Config page](/crud/api-config/)).
 - **formIdentifier**: String, the identifier of the component that acts as the update form.
 If no value is provided for this property, "updateform" is used as the default.